boto/boto3/docs/source/guide/cloud9.rst

 To learn how to work with these and other code examples, see :ref:`Code Examples <aws-boto3-examples>`.

-Step 6: Run and Debug Code
+Step 6: Run and debug code
 --------------------------
 To run your Python code in your AWS Cloud9 development environment, see `Run Your Code <https://docs.aws.amazon.com/cloud9/latest/user-guide/build-run-debug.html#build-run-debug-run>`_